What Is Planning in Project Management?

 Planning the project typically involves the following steps:

 - Initiation: This step typically occurs before the project is greenlit.
 It usually involves putting together a business case document that explains the need for the project, followed by a feasibility study to determine the viability of the project in terms of its cost and projected benefits.

 - Stakeholder involvement: Identify your project sponsors and key stakeholders.
 To ensure the success of the project, meet with them to discuss their needs and expectations.
 Map out the project scope, budget, and timeline with them, and make sure to get their complete buy-in.

 - Prioritizing goals: A project — and a team — can only do so much.
 Prioritize your goals to make fulfilling them clearer and easier.

 - Identifying deliverables: What are the specific deliverables that you and your team are expected to produce?
 You’ll need to know exactly what is expected of you, as well as when (i.e., the deadlines for each output).
-You’ll also want to define what success looks like for each deliverable and develop metrics for tracking and ranking each one.
+You’ll also want to define what success looks like for each deliverable and develop metrics to track and rank each one.

-- Scheduling: Using the information organized in the previous step, you’ll need to map out the timeline for the project.
+- Scheduling: Using the information in the previous step, you’ll need to map out the project's timeline.

-- Developing a project plan: As described previously, a project plan lays out the steps that will be needed to bring the project to fruition.
-It includes all the activities and tasks required, in the appropriate order and workflow.
+- Developing a project plan: As previously described, a project plan lays out the steps needed to bring the project to fruition.
+It includes all the activities and tasks required in the appropriate order and workflow.
 The project plan will draw from all the previous steps.

 - Bake in contingency plans: No project is without hiccups.
-Make sure you plan for any bumps in the road by assessing the risks associated with your project and putting plans in place for addressing them.
+Make sure you plan for any bumps in the road by assessing the risks associated with your project and putting plans in place to address them.